-Fig 6: The probability of occurrence of a facultative seedling (A) declines with increased fire frequency in both survey years (2021 & 2022).
-This relationship was species-dependent, and fire frequency had little change on the probability of occurrence of an Eriodictyon californicum seedling (C) but decreased the probability of occurrence for Adenostoma fasciculatum (B) and Lepechinia calycina (D) seedlings.
+Fig 6: The probability of occurrence of a seedling from a facultative seedling shrub species (A) declined with increased fire frequency in both survey years (2021 & 2022).
+This relationship was species-dependent.
+Fire frequency had little change on the probability of occurrence of an Eriodictyon californicum seedling (C) but decreased the probability of occurrence for Adenostoma fasciculatum (B) and Lepechinia calycina (D) seedlings.
 The probability of occurrence is the presence of at least one seedling in the 250m2 plot.
 Error bars show 95% CIs.
 The area under the receiver operating curve (AUC), a measure of model accuracy ranging from 0-1, is noted in the bottom left.